ingo/ingo.github.io/_recipes/chinese_style_steamed_whole_fish_with_ginger_and_scallions.md

 ---
-title: Chinese-Style Steamed Whole Fish with Ginger and Scallions
-original_title: Chinese-Style Steamed Whole Fish with Ginger and Scallions
+author: Alexandra
 category: Entrees
 description: A delicious and easy-to-make Chinese-style steamed whole fish.
 The fish is cooked on a bed of aromatics with a splash of sake, then dressed with a simple soy sauce mixture and garnished with cilantro, scallions, and ginger.
+favorite: "\u2713"
-image: f5653155-1345-4694-9d8b-68cf52b9361b.png
+image: chinese_style_steamed_whole_fish_with_ginger_and_scallions.jpg
+original_title: Chinese-Style Steamed Whole Fish with Ginger and Scallions
 size: 2 servings
+source: https://alexandracooks.com/2019/03/28/chinese-style-steamed-whole-fish-with-ginger-and-scallions/
 time: 30 minutes
-author: Alexandra
-source: https://alexandracooks.com/2019/03/28/chinese-style-steamed-whole-fish-with-ginger-and-scallions/
-favorite: ✓
+title: Chinese-Style Steamed Whole Fish with Ginger and Scallions
 ---
 This recipe is inspired by Alana Kysar’s Aloha Kitchen.
 Cooking a whole fish might seem intimidating, but this method is both fun and forgiving.
 The fish is steamed on a bed of aromatics, then dressed with a simple soy sauce mixture and garnished with fresh herbs.
 The result is a moist, flavorful fish that's a delight to eat.

 ### Ingredients